psychicEgg/EDHM/README.md

 # EDHM
 ## **Elite Dangerous HUD Mod**

-**ALERT:** EDHM for Odyssey now works in Horizons 4.0!

-EDHM for Odyssey U14 is now fully operational.
-Expect updates from EDHM UI, and I've also loaded the raw files into the Odyssey folder

-**EDHM Updates are now on [Twitter](https://twitter.com/EDHMod)!**
+**ALERT 16 May 2023:** EDHM for Odyssey has been patched for FDev U15!

+HUGE Thank you to CMDRs Fred89210 and MrVaad for keeping EDHM alive!
+Expect updates via [EDHM UI](https://github.com/BlueMystical/EDHM_UI/releases/latest).

 ---